gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

     * If the traffic is allowed, the firewall's associated route table sends the traffic to the internet gateway.
     * Otherwise, the firewall blocks the traffic from moving forward.

+The following diagram shows traffic as it's routed to the public internet:

 {% include figure
   popup=true